 The same principle that applies to goals applies to habits — focusing on everything is the same thing as focusing on nothing.

-#3: Quality Improves Your Personal Relationships
+#3: Quality Gives Your Relationships Meaning

 - Is this person bringing positive or negative energy into my life?